Mark Walton (footballer)

 Mark Andrew Walton (born 1 June 1969) is a Welsh former professional footballer.
-He was a goalkeeper who played for Luton Town, Colchester United, Norwich City, Wrexham, Dundee United, Bolton Wanderers, Fulham, Gillingham and Brighton.
+He was a goalkeeper who played for Luton Town, Colchester United, Norwich City, Wrexham, Dundee United, Bolton Wanderers, Fulham, Gillingham and Brighton & Hove Albion.

 After leaving Bolton Wanderers in 1994 he spent two years playing for various non-league sides before signing for Fulham.
 He left Brighton in 2000 to sign for Cardiff City on a free transfer where he spent three years.
 While with Norwich, Walton played the FA Cup semi-final against Sunderland in 1992.

 Walton moved to Australia in 2004 to play for Bentleigh Greens.